e-sites/Jsend/README.md

 });
 ```
 ## Plugins
 You want more cool JSend stuff?
 Well, just add it yourself :).
-You can easily extend the Jsend constructor.
+You can easily extend the JSend constructor.
 At the moment we already have three additional plugins ready, check out the plugins directory.

 ### How to extend?
 As stated above, by simply by prototyping the JSend constructor.
 Check out the following snippet: